PE-Cray/cray-openshmemx/index.md

     * Support for optimized put with signal RMA operation

-    * Support for Cray specific Generic RMA and AMO routines
+    * Support for Cray-specific Generic RMA and AMO routines

     * Support for local node queries